dburriss/dburriss.github.io/_posts/2019-12-05-reliability-with-intents.md

 > If you are thinking that the chances of this happening are vanishingly small, let me float this idea.
 A 99.99% uptime still means almost an hour of downtime a year.
 On a high load system in the cloud (chaos monkey as a service), systems can disappear more often than you think.

 I have seen businesses be unaware of this communication loss for months, where the result is customer service calls routed to teams dependent on that message.
 The problem here is both assume every message is sent, never considering the loss.
-Only once these numbers were monitored to the problem become apparent.
+Only once these numbers were monitored did the problem become apparent.

 So back to the problem.
 Of course, reversing the order does not help.

 ![send then persist state](/img/posts/2019/intents-2.png)

-Now you are notifying the world about a change that in effect never happened.
+Now you are notifying the world about a change that never happened.

 ## What is your intention?